 The Board of Governors is responsible for ensuring that appropriate training is provided as required.
-All new Governors receive a comprehensive induction programme to prepare them for their role plus ongoing training and development.
+All new Governors receive a comprehensive induction programme to prepare them for their role together with a programme of ongoing training and development.

 Activities undertaken during the period to develop Governors included: